-In accordance with the CDR Package, the Equity Shares held by promoters and promoter group are pledged with the Consortium Lenders.
+^{} In accordance with the CDR Package, the Equity Shares held by promoters and promoter group are pledged with the Consortium Lenders.
 In order to facilitate this Offer, the Consortium Lenders have de-pledged the Equity Shares to the extent of minimum promoter contribution to enable the Promoters to comply with Regulation 14 of the SEBI ICDR Regulations.
-Further, the Consortium Lender have released the physical certificates of the residual pledged Equity Shares (i.e. other than the Equity Shares earmarked towards minimum promoter contribution) and NCRPS to facilitate the process of dematerialization of the Equity Shares and NCRPS.
-Pursuant to dematerialisation of the Equity Shares and NCRPS and in compliance with CDR Package, the Promoters and members of the Promoter Group are in the process of creating pledge on the residual Equity Shares, NCRPS and OCRPS.
-For details, see "History and Certain Corporate Matters" at page 128.
+Further, the Consortium Lender have released the physical certificates of the residual pledged Equity Shares (i.e. other than the Equity Shares earmarked towards minimum promoter contribution) and NCRPS to facilitate the process of dematerialization of the Equity Shares and NCRPS and in compliance with CDR Package, the Promoters and members of the Promoter Group have created lock-in on the residual Equity Shares (i.e. other than the Equity Shares earmarked towards minimum promoter contribution) ("Residual Equity Shares") to comply with the requirement of Regulation 17 of SEBI ICDR Regulations and are in the process of creating pledge on the NCRPS and the Residual Equity Shares in terms of Regulation 21(b) of SEBI ICDR Regulations.
+Further 26,30,000 Equity Shares issued pursuant to conversion of OCRPS will also be pledged in accordance with the provision of pledge agreement.
+For details, see "History and Certain Corporate Matters" at page 131.

-6. As on the date of this Draft Red Herring Prospectus, our Company has 12 shareholders of Equity Shares.
+6. As on the date of this Red Herring Prospectus, our Company has 12 shareholders of Equity Shares.